time2fishman/nightwatch-introduction-part1/README.md

 Simplicity at its best, right?

-Your `test.js` file already exists in the `nightwatch/step1/tests` folder, and is configured with its `beforeEach`, `after`, etc.  Now you can add a test.
-You can start is with something like the following:
+Your `tests.js` file already exists in the `nightwatch/step1/tests` folder, and is configured with its `beforeEach`, `after`, etc.  Now you can add a test to the exported object as a new property, like below:

 ```js
 //In nightwatch, tests are "properties" of the exported "test object", and the name of the test